mcd500/teep-device/docs/building_with_docker.md

 ## Pre-built Docker Image details

-The following are the docker images that has pre-built and tested binaries of teep-device with ta-ref.
+The following are the docker images that has pre-built and tested binaries of TEEP-Device with ta-ref.
-Since this images are already prepared and built already, you can start using it directly without building the teep-device again.
+Since this images are already prepared and built already, you can start using it directly without building the TEEP-Device again.
 Make sure you have account on docker-hub.
 If not please create one on `dockerhub.com`

 | Target | docker image |